Insect-inspired Visual Point-goal Navigation: Introduction

 \section{Introduction}

-\textit{Goal-directed navigation} requires an intelligent agent, artificial or biological, to reach a goal through motion planning and control.
-It has wide real-world applications in mobile robots, from indoor to outdoor, spanning ground, underground, marine, and aerial scenarios.
-One of its particular forms, \textit{point-goal navigation}, has recently been standardised and popularised by the annual Habitat navigation challenges `to benchmark and accelerate progress in embodied Artificial Intelligence (AI)' \cite{savva2019habitat}.
-At the start of point-goal navigation, the agent is provided with the explicit position (two-dimensional coordinates) of the goal (a point with a small catchment area) and tasked to reach it without an a priori map.
-In an obstacle-free environment, point-goal navigation can be solved by Path Integration (PI), i.e., dead reckoning, solely.
-In a more complex environment, however, the agent must employ other techniques to perceive obstacles (or traversable space) and take appropriate, ideally predictive, actions to find and follow an efficient path towards the goal.
-Typically, the Habitat point-goal navigation task considers an agent relying primarily on vision from a front-facing camera mounted on a robot.
+Goal-directed navigation requires an intelligent agent, artificial or biological, to reach a goal through motion planning and control.
+A particularly interesting form is to consider an agent aims to reach a predetermined position in a novel environment.
+This is observed in the behaviour of insects, such as bees, attempting to reach food sources found and communicated by other nestmates, and has wide real-world applications in mobile robots, from indoor to outdoor, spanning ground, underground, marine, and aerial scenarios.
+In an obstacle-free environment, reaching predetermined positions can be solved by Path Integration (PI), i.e., dead reckoning, solely.
+In a more complex environment, however, an agent must employ other techniques to perceive obstacles (or traversable space) and take appropriate, ideally predictive, actions to find and follow an efficient path towards the goal.